emmaDolores/ENSC-151-Project/README.md

 Canadian Income Tax Calculator
 ENSC-151 Simon Fraser University.
-Emma, Duda, Dante, Kotoro, Jacob
+Emma, Duda, Dante, Kotaro, Jacob

 This code will prompt the user for the province they reside in and their annual income.